The average ophthalmologist salary is $409,000, according to Medscape Ophthalmologist Compensation Report 2025.

 That same table lists these states as the lowest-paying states for ophthalmologists:

-This data confirms that you can make slightly more money by going into private practice.
+Regardless, this data confirms that you can make more money by working in private practice.

 But starting a practice is a big decision and should be weighed very carefully (although we have a guide to starting your own ophthalmology practice that will help).